PEtab-dev/PEtab/doc/documentation_data_format.rst

 **General remarks**

 - All model entities, column names and row names are case-sensitive
-- All identifiers must consist only of upper and lower case letters, digits and underscores, and must not start with a digit.
 - Fields in "[]" are optional and may be left empty.